 Wanted for alleged Medford petit larceny

-Suffolk County Crime Stoppers and Suffolk County Police are seeking the public’s help to identify and locate the woman who allegedly stole from a Medford store last month.
+Suffolk County Crime Stoppers and Suffolk County Police Sixth Precinct Crime Section officers are seeking the public’s help to identify and locate the woman who allegedly stole merchandise from a Medford store this month.

-A woman allegedly stole multiple bottles of liquor from Pope Wines & Liquors, located at 2774 Route 112 on April 30 at approximately 2 p.m.
-She left in a white SUV.
+The woman pictured above allegedly stole a bottle of Jim Beam whiskey from Pope Wines and Liquors, located at 2775 Route 112, on May 2 at approximately 11 a.m.
+She fled in a white Honda Pilot.